czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 +++
 Before beginning my journey as a copywriter I had no idea what copywriting was.
 I knew I was interested in marketing.
 But it wasn’t till I delved deeper into digital marketing, copywriting found me.

 The funny thing is before then, I saw copywriting everywhere.
 In ads, on billboards, I was even doing it on social media.

 So if you’re sitting there wondering the same thing.
 Don’t worry I have you covered.

+In this article, I will write about the ins and outs of copywriting, how to train as a copywriter and how to find work.

 ### **What is copywriting and how does it work?**

 So what is meant by copywriting?
 Copywriting is the act of using words to sell or promote a service or product.
-When writing it is better to write with fewer words and get straight to the point.
 As a copywriter you might write:

 * **Slogans**: A short phrase used in advertising.
-Some famous ones are finger-licking good (KFC), Just do it - (Nike), I’m loving it - (Mcdonalds)
+Some famous ones are finger-licking good (KFC), Just do it - (Nike), I’m loving it - (Mcdonalds).
-* **Brochures**: A book created by a business selling its products or services
+* **Brochures**: A book created by a business selling its products or services.
-* **Leaflets**: Similar to brochures but is a single sheet of paper with information about a business’s products or services
+* **Leaflets**: Similar to brochures but it is a single sheet of paper with information about a business's products or services.
-* **Web SEO**: Written content for your business website or blog that ranks well on google.
+* **Web SEO**: Written content for your business website or blog that ranks well on Google.
 * **Direct mail**: Written content about your business that is posted to customers through their letterbox.
-* **Press releases**: Information or a story about a business and its products that is sent to magazine or newspaper publishers for promotion
+* **Press releases**: Information or a story about a business and its products that are sent to magazine or newspaper publishers for promotion.
-* **Video Scriptwriting**: Information that is written to support video content
+* **Video Scriptwriting**: Information that is written to support video content.
-* **Social Media**: Captions that are written in posts for promotion
+* **Social Media**: Captions that are written in posts for promotion.
 * **Advertisements**: Content written in ads.
-These can be ads in newspapers or online like google ads or social media
+These can be ads in newspapers or online like Google ads or social media.

 I have named several but the list isn’t extensive.
-There are more types of copy you can focus on that isn’t included in this list.
+There are more types of copywriting content you could focus on that isn’t included in this list.

 ### **What exactly does a copywriter do?**

-_If you are working for an agency:_
+_If you are working for an agency you will:_

-* You will be sent a brief and examples of similar content liked by the clients.
+* Be sent a brief and examples of similar content liked by their clients.
-* You will be given keywords and background information on the company you are writing for.
+* Given keywords and background information on the company, you are writing for.
-* You will then do extra research based on the information you are given
+* Do extra research based on the information you are given.
-* You will then write your content and input the keywords into the copy.
+* Write your content and input the keywords into your copy.
-* You will proofread and edit your content
+* Proofread and edit your content.
-* Finally, submit and make any revisions
+* Submit your content and make any revisions.

-_If you are working for yourself you will most likely have to:_
+_If you are working for yourself you will have to:_

-* Find companies to pitch to
+* Find companies to pitch to.
-* Set up a phone call to find out more about the client goals
+* Set up a phone call to find out more about the client goals.
 * Send a questionnaire relating to their target audience and brand story.
 This helps you understand their brand’s tone of voice and how to write for their audience.
 * You might be given keywords or you may have to find suitable keywords for the client.
-For the latter, you will have to do keyword research using Google or other tools like SEMRUSH or AHREFS
+For the latter, you will have to do keyword research using Google or other tools like SEMRUSH or AHREFS.
-* Write the content and insert relevant keywords
+* Write the content and insert relevant keywords.
-* Edit and proofread the content
+* Edit and proofread the content.
-* Sent it to your client
-* Make any revisions
+* Submit and make any revisions.

 ### **What do you need to do to become a copywriter?**

-Luckily you don’t have to have a qualification to become a copywriter.
+Luckily you don’t have any qualifications to become a copywriter.
 However, it is advisable that you sign up for one.
 Doing copywriting courses allows you to practise different copywriting techniques and build a portfolio to send to agencies and companies.

 However, not everyone can afford to pay for a course.
 In this situation, you can teach yourself.
 To begin, find examples of different types of content.
 Some examples are